 Weatherford is a medium-sized city located in the state of Texas.
 With a population of 30,654 people and seven constituent neighborhoods, Weatherford is the 110th largest community in Texas.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Weatherford is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Weatherford is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Weatherford who work in office and administrative support (13.36%), sales jobs (12.05%), and management occupations (9.44%).

 Also of interest is that Weatherford has more people living here who work in computers and math than 95% of the places in the US.

-The overall education level of Weatherford is somewhat higher than in the average US city of 21.84%: 26.24% of adults 25 and older in the city have at least a bachelor's degree.
+In terms of college education, Weatherford is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 25.06% of adults 25 and older in the city have at least a bachelor's degree.

 Weatherford is a very ethnically-diverse city.
 The people who call Weatherford home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Weatherford residents report their race to be White, followed by Black or African-American.
 Weatherford also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 13.85% of the city’s residents.
-Important ancestries of people in Weatherford include Irish, English, French , and Scottish.
+People of Hispanic or Latino origin account for 13.84% of the city’s residents.
+Important ancestries of people in Weatherford include German, Irish, English, Scottish, and French.

 The most common language spoken in Weatherford is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Spanish and Other Asian languages.